npbyers0401/npbyers0401.github.io/_pages/cv.md

 ## Education
 * **M.S.** - Information Science - School of Information and Library Science - The University of North Carolina at Chapel Hill - December 2020 (*expected*)
-* **Graduate Certificate** - Digital Curation - School of Information and Library Science - The University of North Carolina at Chapel Hill - Decemver 2020 (*expected*)
+* **Graduate Certificate** - Digital Curation - School of Information and Library Science - The University of North Carolina at Chapel Hill - December 2020 (*expected*)
 * **B.A.** - History, German and Plan II Honors - College of Liberal Arts - The University of Texas at Austin - May 2016

 ## Summary of Skills